DIY Bug Zapper Circuit Projects for Eliminating Insects

 1. Electrify the mesh gride; First, solder in the red and black wires near the top surface of the mesh.
 Afterward, use the soldering gun to weld any overlapping metal mesh.

-2. Add the component of the bug zapper; Here, you can either wire or glue the circuit boards, battery, and lantern components into their stipulated areas on the bug zapper.
+2. Add the component of the bug zapper.
+Here, you can wire or glue the circuit boards, battery, and lantern components into their stipulated areas on the bug zapper.

-3. Take the carrying handle of the lantern and reuse it for the zapper.
-Later, drill a hole on the endcap before mounting the power cord, LEDs, switch and handle.
+3. Take the lantern’s carrying handle and reuse it for the zapper.
+Later, drill a hole in the endcap before mounting the power cord, LEDs, switch,h, and handle.

 4. Finally, glue everything in place.